 on U.S. coins and is also the editor of the PCGS eCollector

 He has contributed his numismatic knowledge and interviewing skills to a number

 Contact Jaime at

-Director of Grading, Professional Coin Grading Service (PCGS)
+Ron Howard Senior Grader, Professional Coin Grading Service (PCGS) Expertise:

 U.S. type coins, gold, and rarities.